xchem/formulatrix_pipe/README.md

 ## Setup
 Almost everything you need to set up and run the pipeline is here.
 You can set up the conda environment from within the cloned repo with `conda create --name imager_pipe --file spec-file.txt`.
+You also need to install pytds `pip install sqlalchemy-pytds` after activating the new environment.

 At Diamond, you can load anaconda before you create an env for the pipeline with `module load python/3.7`